 - Stir the whipped potatoes with a big spoon until they are a soft, then spread them evenly over the meat and veggie mixture in the skillet.
 Fluff them with a fork to make them textured.

-- Sprinkle the grated cheddar cheese and smoked paprika.
+- Sprinkle the grated cheddar cheese and smoked paprika evenly on top.

 - Cook at 400 F for 20 minutes or until browned to your preference.

-- Garnish the top of the pie with 2 tablespoons of chopped fresh parsley.
+- Garnish with 1 tablespoon of chopped fresh parsley.